 Now, does anyone have a spare kidney?

 HE-560 - The Headphone of Choice

 How many times have you rifled through your collection of headphones looking for just the right sound signature for that new lossless track just recently downloaded from Pandora?
-The choices seem endless and you hope that you don’t spoil your listening experience with too many unsatisfactory listening tests and too much time expended.
-Wouldn’t it be nice to simply pick up one pair of headphones (I always wondered why a singular set is referred to as a pair – but that’s another topic).
+The choices seem endless and you hope that you do not spoil your listening experience with too many unsatisfactory listening tests and too much time expended.
+Would not it be nice to simply pick up one pair of headphones (I always wondered why a singular set is referred to as a pair but thats another topic).
 Well, the not so recently released HIFIMAN HE-560 nicely fits the bill.

 First off, the 30% lighter weight (when compared to similar planar magnetic headphones) due to the utilization of single-sided magnets and the improved comfort from the velour pads, and the nominal clamping force, make these headphones one of the most comfortable, as corroborated by many hours of relentless listening sessions.